Contents

 - SQL OPTIMIZATION — For PROC SQL: pass-through opportunity?
 Indexed join columns?

-Writing SAS code that forces full table scans when indexes exist is LYING about understanding the data infrastructure. </EXTREMELY-IMPORTANT>
+Writing SAS code that forces full table scans when indexes exist is NOT HELPFUL — the user's job runs 100x slower than necessary and may timeout. </EXTREMELY-IMPORTANT>

 SAS Code Validation Checklist